Energy efficient windows are an essential consideration for both new and existing home

 Enhances Your Home’s Thermal Equilibrium

-Two identical houses were compared.
-One was equipped with clear double pane and another using LoDz glass.
-The results concluded that the house equipped with LoDz glass showed a 25% reduction in cooling energy and 10% savings in heating energy.
-Also, the air conditioning unit used ran 1/3 fewer hours compared to the one used in the test house using regular low-e glass.
+A study conducted in Roseville, California, showed that using Cardinal's LoĒ² glass can make a significant difference in keeping homes cool and saving energy in the hot and dry Southwest.
+The study compared two identical houses, with one equipped with clear double pane and the other using LoĒ² glass.
+The results indicated that the house equipped with LoĒ² glass showed a 25% reduction in cooling energy and 10% savings in heating energy.
+Furthermore, the air conditioning unit used in the LoĒ² glass house ran 1/3 fewer hours compared to the one used in the test house using regular low-e glass.

 Improved Lighting and View

-New fiberglass windows with low-E coatings, serve as the perfect replacement solution to the traditional tinted glazing or shades on your windows to reduce solar radiation.
-These windows are great at protecting your home from unwanted heat without obstructing your views or the amount of daylight that penetrates your home interiors.
+New fiberglass windows with low-E coatings serve as the perfect window replacement solution to the traditional tinted glazing or shades on your windows to reduce solar radiation.
+These windows protect your home from unwanted heat without obstructing your views or the amount of daylight that penetrates your home interiors.

 Costs for Energy-Efficient Options

 Replacement windows with Low E coatings have now become a standard feature.
-On average, the cost of having these windows installed cannot be said to be expensive, particularly when you consider the enormous costs that are incurred when you don’t.
+On average, the cost of having these windows installed cannot be considered expensive, particularly when you consider the enormous costs incurred when you don’t.
 This is one of the features that will increase the value of your window.

 Caution: U-Factor Rating for Windows

 You do not want to get caught up in a situation where you have purchased windows according to the U-factor of the glass and have ignored the material of the window frame itself.
-This is why it is important that you always keep in mind that the U-factor of any energy efficient window could refer to the energy efficiency of the glass alone, not the entire window.
-In many cases, the frames are not as energy efficient as the glass.
-This is why we prefer fiberglass for the window frame.
+It is crucial to consider that the U-factor of energy-efficient windows may only pertain to the efficiency of the glass, not the entire window.
+Often, the frames do not have the same level of energy efficiency as the glass.
+This is why we recommend using fiberglass for the window frame to ensure optimal energy efficiency.

-Visit our showroom to learn more about all the options available or contact us for a free quote 303-794-0490
+Visit our showroom to learn more about all the options available, or contact us for a free quote at 303-794-0490